Glioblastoma

 Find someone who is willing to listen to you talk about your hopes and worries.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.

 Ask your healthcare team about support groups in your area.
 Other sources of information include the National Cancer Institute and the American Cancer Society.
+Some support groups and online communities focus specifically on brain tumors or glioblastoma.

 Preparing for an appointment